xwal/awesome-stars/topics.md

 - [shanraisshan/claude-code-best-practice](https://github.com/shanraisshan/claude-code-best-practice) - from vibe coding to agentic engineering - practice makes claude perfect
 - [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
 With the help of sandboxes, memories, tools, skill, subagents and message gateway, it handles different levels of ta
 - [Jeffallan/claude-skills](https://github.com/Jeffallan/claude-skills) - 66 Specialized Skills for Full-Stack Developers.
 Transform Claude Code into your expert pair programmer.
-- [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the best agent harness - previously oh-my-opencode
+- [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex; the one and only agent harness for complex codebases. the pickaxe for complex software engineering.
+For your Codex, for your OpenCode
 - [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - Persistent Context Across Sessions for Every Agent –  Captures everything your agent does during sessions, compresses it with AI, and injects relevant context back into future sessions.
 Works with Cla
 - [ComposioHQ/awesome-claude-skills](https://github.com/ComposioHQ/awesome-claude-skills) - A curated list of awesome Claude Skills, resources, and tools for customizing Claude AI workflows
 - [affaan-m/ECC](https://github.com/affaan-m/ECC) - The agent harness performance optimization system.
 Skills, instincts, memory, security, and research-first development for Claude Code, Codex, Opencode, Cursor and beyond.